-Per AMA coding guidance, the initial incompetent vein treated (e.g., 36475) may only be requested once per extremity.
-For Endovenous Ablation, treatment of subsequent incompetent veins in the same extremity as the initial vein treated (e.g., 36476), only one add-on code per extremity may be requested, regardless of the number of additional vein(s) treated (CPT Assistant, November 2016).
+• Per AMA coding guidance, for endovenous radiofrequency ablation (e.g., CPT code 36475), the initial incompetent vein treated may only be requested once per extremity.
+Endovenous radiofrequency ablation for treatment of subsequent incompetent veins in the same extremity as the initial vein treated (e.g., CPT code 36476), only one addon code per extremity may be requested, regardless of the number of additional vein(s) treated (CPT Assistant, November 2016).
 Therefore, only one primary code may be requested for the initial vein treated, and only one add-on code per extremity may be requested for any subsequent vein(s) treated.

+Sclerotherapy:
-CPT code 36468 for sclerosant treatment for Spider Veins is considered Cosmetic; does not improve a Functional, Physical, or physiological Impairment (2019 Amendment).

-CPT codes 36465, 36466, 36470, and 36471, are covered for Sclerotherapy up to 3 sessions per leg within a year.
-More than 3 sessions per leg within a year is considered Cosmetic; does not improve a Functional, Physical or physiological Impairment.
-Cosmetic Sclerotherapy is excluded (2019 Certificate of Coverage Amendment).

-- A session is defined as one date of service in which Sclerotherapy (36465, 36466, 36470, 36471) is performed. - A year is defined as a rolling 12 months (365 days).
+- Per AMA coding guidance, if the targeted vein is an extremity truncal vein and injection of non-compounded foam sclerosant with ultrasound guided compression maneuvers to guide dispersion of the injectate is performed, refer to CPT codes 36465 and 36466 (CPT Assistant, 2018). - CPT code 36468 for sclerosant treatment for Spider Veins/Telangiectasias is considered cosmetic; does not improve a functional, physical, or physiological impairment.
+(2019 Certificate of Coverage Amendment). - CPT codes 36470 and 36471 are covered for Sclerotherapy (non-truncal, non-telangiectasia) up to 3 sessions per leg within a year. - More than 3 sessions per leg within a year is considered Cosmetic; does not improve a Functional, Physical, or physiological Impairment.
+Cosmetic Sclerotherapy is excluded.
+(2019 Certificate of Coverage Amendment) - A session is defined as one date of service in which Sclerotherapy (CPT codes 36470 and 36471) is performed. - A year is defined as a rolling 12 months (365 days).